Open In Colab

 [ ]:

-The first run will start from a configuration file at liquid density supplied in the file config_liq.dat
+The first run will start from a configuration file at liquid density supplied in the file DATA/mc_muca.xyz.
+The file is in extended XYZ format, and looks like this:

 n